EnterpriseDB/tpa/docs/src/harp.md

 You can set `harp_consensus_protocol: bdr` instead, in which case the existing BDR instances will be used for consensus, and no further configuration is required.

+## Configuring a separate user for harp proxy

+If you want harp proxy to use a separate readonly user, you can specify that by setting `harp_dcs_user: username` under cluster_vars.
+TPAexec will use `harp_dcs_user` setting to create a readonly user and set it up in the DCS configuration.